-$A{cmi}$ is a binary variable that equals one if the board took an action and zero otherwise.
-An action is defined as a case in which the board (a) requested to receive further information or an update, or in alternative specifications (b) took an initiative, e.g., suggested which action be taken by the company. $G'{cm}$ is a vector that captures the primary independent variables - the gender composition in attendance, which varies from meeting to meeting.
-Specifically, $G'{cm}$ includes the fraction of women directors in attendance, the square of the fraction of women directors in attendance, a dummy variable documenting whether a critical mass of at least three men directors was in attendance.
+A{cmi} is a binary variable that equals one if the board took an action and zero otherwise.
+An action is defined as a case in which the board (a) requested to receive further information or an update, or in alternative specifications (b) took an initiative, e.g., suggested which action be taken by the company.
+G'{cm} is a vector that captures the primary independent variables - the gender composition in attendance, which varies from meeting to meeting.
+Specifically, G'{cm} includes the fraction of women directors in attendance, the square of the fraction of women directors in attendance, a dummy variable documenting whether a critical mass of at least three women directors was in attendance, a dummy variable documenting whether a critical mass of at least three men directors was in attendance, and a dummy variable indicating whether each gender constituted at least 35% of the board.

-$\alpha_c$ controls for company fixed-effects. $\beta_t$ controls for the year for which the minutes were examined (2007, 2008, or 2009). $X'{cm}$ is a vector that captures the characteristics of the directors (excluding gender), and for the existence of a CEO: the fraction of attending outsiders, the total number of attending directors, the fraction of attending directors with an MA/ MBA, the average number of years of executive experience of the attending directors, and a dummy that equals one if the company was in the process of replacing its CEO at the time the issue was discussed. $I'{cmi}$ controls for the type of issues that was discussed via 22 dummy variables controlling for the 23 topic-subject categories defined, as listed in Section 3.3.f and detailed in Appendix B. $I'{cmi}$ also includes a dummy that equals one if the issue discussed was one of supervisory nature rather than managerial as defined in Section 3.3.f.
-For those analyses including observations from both board and board-committees, $I'{cmi}$ includes a dummy that equals one if the observation occurred in a board meeting (as opposed to a board-committee meeting).
-Following Angrist and Pischke (2009), who describe the problems that arise if of a small number of clusters is used to estimate the errors, I do not cluster errors on firm level (since only 11 firms are examined).
+α_c controls for company fixed-effects. β_t controls for the year for which the minutes were examined (2007, 2008, or 2009).
+X'{cm} is a vector that captures the characteristics of the directors (excluding gender), and for the existence of a CEO: the fraction of attending outsiders, the total number of attending directors, the fraction of attending directors with an MA/MBA, 16 the average number of years of executive experience of the attending directors, and a dummy that equals one if the company was in the process of replacing its CEO at the time the issue was discussed.
+I'{cmi} controls for the type of issues that was discussed via 22 dummy variables controlling for the 23 topic-subject categories defined, as listed in Section 3.3.f and detailed in Appendix B. I'{cmi} also includes a dummy that equals one if the issue discussed was one of supervisory nature rather than managerial nature as defined in Section 3.3.f.
+For those analyses including observations from both board and board-committees, I'{cmi} includes a dummy that equals one if the observation occurred in a board meeting (as opposed to a board-committee meeting).
+17 Following Angrist and Pischke (2009), who describe the problems that arise if a small number of clusters is used to estimate the errors, I do not cluster errors on firm level (since only 11 firms are examined).
 Rather I cluster errors on the meeting level.
+18